Back to Glossary

 Race Procedures

-The crossed sticks signal is particularly common in NASCAR, IndyCar, and other major American racing series.
-Different racing organizations around the world may use alternative methods to indicate the halfway point, but the crossed sticks remains a recognizable symbol in American motorsports.
+The crossed sticks signal is primarily used in American racing series, including NASCAR, IndyCar, and various dirt track racing formats.
+Different countries and racing organizations around the world may use alternative methods to communicate the halfway point, but crossed sticks remains a standard practice across many forms of American motorsport.